 The Ugly

-It gets too expensive too speedy whilst you spec it out.
+It gets too expensive and too speedy while you spec it out.